-At this point, I can only appeal to more than 20 years of experience in youth ministry that have shown me what have been a large variety of relationships that are more or less healthy.
-In other words, the healthiest relationships (which have in turn resulted in the most joy-filled, fulfilling marriages) have always had a number of things that were carefully avoided in the relationship.
+At this point, I can only appeal to close to 20 years of experience in youth ministry which have shown me what have been a large variety of relationships that are more or less healthy.
+In other words, the healthiest relationships (which have in turn resulted in the most joy-filled, fulfilling marriages) have always had a number of things which were carefully avoided in the relationship.